-This project allows the District to continue responding to complaints about illegal dumping, trash and graffiti on District property and rights-of-way.
-Cleanup efforts include graffiti removal from headwalls, concrete embankments, signs, structures and other District assets, as well as maintaining, repairing and installing fences and gates so that District structures and facilities remain safe and clean.
+This project allows Valley Water to continue responding to complaints about illegal dumping, trash and graffiti on Valley Water property and rights-of-way.
+Cleanup efforts include graffiti removal from headwalls, concrete embankments, signs, structures and other Valley Water assets, as well as maintaining, repairing and installing fences and gates so that Valley Water structures and facilities remain safe and clean.
 The project also includes quarterly cleanups of problem sites to help reduce waterway pollution and keep creeks and riparian areas free of debris.

 No current documents.

 Key Performance Indicator for the Safe, Clean Water Program

 Conduct 60 cleanup events (4 per year).

 Respond to requests on litter or graffiti cleanup within 5 working days.

 Reduces trash and contaminants in local waterways